MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/capture-game-audio-video-screenshots-and-metadata.md

 ---
 ms.assetid:
-description: Shows how to record game audio, video, and metadata for in a UWP app.
+description: Learn how to capture game video, audio, and screenshots, and how to submit metadata that the system embeds in captured and broadcast media.
 title: Capture game audio, video, screenshots, and metadata ms.date: 02/08/2017 ms.topic: article